 Common Side Effects of Breast Cancer Treatments

-There are many different types of breast cancer treatment options available.
+There are many different breast cancer treatment options available.
 Your oncologist will work with you to create a customized treatment plan based on many factors (such as your age, overall health, size of the tumor, etc.).
-While these treatments are helpful, the side effects can be difficult.
-We wanted to discuss some of the side effects you may experience during breast cancer treatments and how you can combat them.
+While these treatments are effective, most patients experience at least some side effects.
+Here we'll discuss some of the most common side effects based on the treatment type.
+You can also download our guide to take with you as a reference.

 Surgery is one of the most common treatment options for breast cancer.
-The two types of surgery you may have are lumpectomy (partial breast removal) or mastectomy (entire breast removal).
+The two types of surgery for breast cancer are lumpectomy (partial breast removal) and mastectomy (entire breast removal).
 As with any surgery, there is a period of downtime as your body recovers.

 Common side effects from these breast cancer surgeries may include: